C191068/Ali_Khatami_Ether.Js1/README.md

 It has also some limitations because we can only use gitpod if gitpod is working for us <br>

-We will not run any code with a private key that has real money <br>
+We will not run any code with a private key that has real money on a gitpod <br>